Liam Barry: Coaching career

-Barry had spent the six years with the Blues franchise, as a skills coach from 2006–2009 and assistant coach in 2009–10.
+Barry spent six years with the Blues franchise, as a skills coach from 2006–2009 and assistant coach in 2009–10.

-In 2010 Barry had been named as the North Harbour rugby head coach for 2011 after former All Blacks Craig Dowd and Jeff Wilson who were sacked after two under-achieving seasons in the job.
+In 2010 Barry had been named as the North Harbour rugby head coach for 2011 taking over from former All Blacks Craig Dowd and Jeff Wilson who were sacked after two under-achieving seasons in the job.
 Unfortunately Liam was also unable to find success with the team as they recorded: